Magnitus-/TrafficCounter/README.md

 units of time before the reference Date and either sum all the traffic between those Dates (inclusive) or return the traffic for all recorded time intervals between those Dates.

-<Params> is an object containing the following keys:
+"Params" is an object containing the following keys:

 - ReferenceTime (optional): Defaults to the current time if not specified.
 It is a Date object.
 - Length: Determines how many units of time to substract from ReferenceTime to compute the prior Date.
 In addition, the prior Date will be